NSLS-II/blop/docs/wip/qserver-experiment.md

 The remote blop agent needs to know:

-- The details of the queueserver (to send instructions to)
+- The details of the Queueserver (to send instructions to)
 - The details of the tiled server (to get data from)
 - The details of the ZMQ buffer (to know when the instructions are complete)